Umayyad invasion of Gaul

-The Umayyad invasion of Gaul occurred in two phases in 719 and 732 AD.
-Although the Umayyads secured control of Septimania, their incursions beyond this into the Loire and Rhône valleys failed.
-By 759 they had lost Septimania to the Christian Franks, but would return in the 10th century to establish Fraxinetum based in Provence.
+The Umayyad invasion of Gaul followed the Umayyad conquest of the Iberian peninsula (711–718).
+The Umayyad invasion occurred in two main phases, from AD 719 and from 732.
+Although the Umayyads secured control of Septimania, their incursions beyond this region into the Loire and Rhône valleys failed.
+In 759, Muslim forces lost Septimania to the Christian Frankish Empire and retreated to the Iberian Peninsula which they called al-Andalus.

-The invasion of Gaul was a continuation of the Umayyad conquest of Hispania into the region of Septimania, the last remnant of the Visigothic Kingdom north of the Pyrenees.
-After the fall of Narbonne, the capital of the Visigothic rump state, in 720, Umayyad armies composed of Arabs and Berbers turned north against Aquitaine.
-Their advance was stopped at the Battle of Toulouse in 721, but they sporadically raided southern Gaul as far as Avignon, Lyon and Autun.
+The 719 Umayyad invasion of Gaul was the continuation of their conquest of the Visigothic Kingdom of Hispania.
+Septimania, in southern Gaul, was the last unconquered province of the Visigothic Kingdom.
+Muslim armies began to campaign in Septimania in 719.
+After the fall, in 720, of Narbonne, the capital of the Visigothic rump state, Umayyad armies composed of Arabs and Berbers turned north against Aquitaine.
+Their advance was stopped at the Battle of Toulouse in 721, but they sporadically raided the southern half of Gaul as far as Avignon and Lyon.

 A major Umayyad raid directed at Tours was defeated in the Battle of Tours in 732.
-After 732, the Franks asserted their authority in Aquitaine and Burgundy, but only in 759 did they manage to take the Mediterranean region of Septimania, due to Muslim neglect and local Gothic disaffection.
+After 732, the Franks asserted their authority in Aquitaine and Burgundy, but only in 759 did they manage to take the Mediterranean region of Septimania, due to Muslim neglect and local Visigothic disaffection.

+After the fall of the Umayyad Caliphate and the rise of the Abbasid Caliphate in 750, internal conflicts within al-Andalus, including revolts and the establishment of the Emirate of Córdoba under Abd al-Rahman I, shifted the focus of Andalusi Muslim leaders towards internal consolidation.
+However, sporadic military expeditions were still launched into Gaul.
+Some of these raids resulted in temporary Muslim settlements in remote areas, but they were not integrated into the emirate's authority and soon vanished from historical records.

+A Muslim incursion into Gaul in the ninth century resulted in the establishment of Fraxinetum, a fortress in Provence that lasted for nearly a century.